Potash miner K+S beats core profit estimates in 2022

-The group reported earnings before interest, taxation, depreciation and amortisation (EBITDA) of 2.42 billion euros ($2.59 billion) for 2022, ahead of analysts' forecast of 2.40 billion euros in a poll by Vara Research.
+K+S said a day ahead of the scheduled publication of its annual report that its 2022 earnings before interest, taxation, depreciation and amortisation (EBITDA) rose 150% to 2.42 billion euros ($2.59 billion).
+This came above analysts' estimate of 2.40 billion euros in a Vara Research consensus.

+The group forecast 2023 EBITDA in a range of 1.3 billion to 1.5 billion euros, with a midpoint implying a 42% fall in profitability compared to last year.

+The outlook echoed German chemical association VCI that last week said it saw further decline in the country's chemical industry in 2023, weighed down by high inflation, weak global economy, energy crisis in Europe and Germany's regulatory problems.

 ($1 = 0.9341 euros)